paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-6a-export-import-bank-of-the-united-states.md

 #### References in Text
 The Federal Credit Reform Act of 1990, referred to in subsec. (b)(1)(B), is title V of Pub.
 L. 93–344, as added by Pub.
 L. 101–508, title XIII, § 13201(a), Nov.
 5, 1990, 104 Stat.
 1388–609, which is classified generally to subchapter III (§ 661 et seq.) of chapter 17A of Title 2, The Congress.
 For complete classification of this Act to the Code, see Short Title note set out under [section 621 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section621&num=0&edition=prelim) and Tables.

 The Foreign Corrupt Practices Act of 1977, referred to in subsec. (b)(1)(B), (L), is title I of Pub.
 L. 95–213, Dec.
 19, 1977, 91 Stat.
-1494, as amended, which enacted sections 78dd–1 to 78dd–3 of Title 15, Commerce and Trade, and amended sections 78m and 78ff of Title 15.
+1494, which enacted sections 78dd–1 to 78dd–3 of Title 15, Commerce and Trade, and amended sections 78m and 78ff of Title 15.
 For complete classification of this Act to the Code, see Short Title of 1977 Amendment note set out under [section 78a of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section78a&num=0&edition=prelim) and Tables.

 The Arms Export Control Act, referred to in subsec. (b)(1)(B), (L), (6)(F), is Pub.
 L. 90–629, Oct.
 22, 1968, 82 Stat.
-1320, as amended, which is classified principally to chapter 39 (§ 2751 et seq.) of Title 22, Foreign Relations and Intercourse.
+1320, which is classified principally to chapter 39 (§ 2751 et seq.) of Title 22, Foreign Relations and Intercourse.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2751 of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2751&num=0&edition=prelim) and Tables.

 The International Emergency Economic Powers Act, referred to in subsec. (b)(1)(B), (L), is title II of Pub.
 L. 95–223, Dec.
 28, 1977, 91 Stat.
-1626, as amended, which is classified generally to chapter 35 (§ 1701 et seq.) of Title 50, War and National Defense.
+1626, which is classified generally to chapter 35 (§ 1701 et seq.) of Title 50, War and National Defense.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1701 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1701&num=0&edition=prelim) and Tables.

 The Export Administration Act of 1979, referred to in subsec. (b)(1)(B), (L), is Pub.
 L. 96–72, Sept.
 29, 1979, 93 Stat.
 503, which was classified principally to chapter 56 (§ 4601 et seq.) of Title 50, War and National Defense, prior to repeal by Pub.
 L. 115–232, div.
 A, title XVII, § 1766(a), Aug.
 13, 2018, 132 Stat.
 2232, except for sections 11A, 11B, and 11C thereof ([50 U.S.C.
 4611](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4611&num=0&edition=prelim), 4612, 4613).

 [Section 2151q of title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2151q&num=0&edition=prelim), referred to in subsec. (b)(1)(C), was repealed by Pub.
 L. 96–533, title III, § 304(g), Dec.
 16, 1980, 94 Stat.
 3147.
 See section 2151d(a)(2), (b)(2), (c) of Title 22, Foreign Relations and Intercourse.

 The African Growth and Opportunity Act, referred to in subsec. (b)(9)(C), is title I of Pub.
 L. 106–200, May 18, 2000, 114 Stat.
-252, as amended, which is classified principally to chapter 23 (§ 3701 et seq.) of Title 19, Customs Duties.
+252, which is classified principally to chapter 23 (§ 3701 et seq.) of Title 19, Customs Duties.
 For complete classification of this Act to the Code, see Short Title note set out under [section 3701 of Title 19](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section3701&num=0&edition=prelim) and Tables.

 The Tariff Act of 1930, referred to in subsec. (e)(2)(A)(i), (B), is act June 17, 1930, ch.
 497, 46 Stat.
-590, as amended.
-Title VII of the Act is classified generally to subtitle IV (§ 1671 et seq.) of chapter 4 of Title 19, Customs Duties.
+590. Title VII of the Act is classified generally to subtitle IV (§ 1671 et seq.) of chapter 4 of Title 19, Customs Duties.
 For complete classification of this Act to the Code, see [section 1654 of Title 19](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section1654&num=0&edition=prelim) and Tables.

 The Trade Act of 1974, referred to in subsec. (e)(2)(A)(ii), (D), is Pub.
 L. 93–618, Jan.
 3, 1975, 88 Stat.
-1978, as amended.
+1978.
 Title II of the Act is classified generally to subchapter II (§ 2251 et seq.) of chapter 12 of Title 19, Customs Duties.
 For complete classification of this Act to the Code, see [section 2101 of Title 19](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section2101&num=0&edition=prelim) and Tables.

 December 20, 2006, referred to in subsec. (e)(5), was in the original “the date of the enactment of this Act”, which was translated as meaning the date of enactment of Pub.
 L. 109–438, which enacted subsec. (e)(5), to reflect the probable intent of Congress.